It’s probably not who, or what, you think

 Oh, it’s certainly possible, and in some countries even plausible, depending on your behavior and “value” to whoever might be watching.
 Once again, however, I believe strongly that most of us, in most countries, simply aren’t worth the effort for individual government surveillance.
-It’s just not that big of an individual risk.
+We’re just not that big of an individual risk.

 No, what makes government one of the largest threats to our privacy are the laws and policies they enact or fail to enact.
 Weak government policy and enforcement around individual rights and privacy makes it easier for others — in the government and elsewhere — to access and possibly misuse our personal information.

 Most people don’t pay attention to this unless they’re already living under an oppressive regime, in which case it could be considered too late.
 I strongly suggest that paying attention and working within your system to ensure personal privacy rights is an important responsibility.

 Employees, technicians, and policy makers

 Many people are concerned about big business and corporations collecting and using our personal information.

 I’m generally not.
-Other than making sure government regulations are in place to protect my information, as well as corporate policies that similarly ensure my privacy (whether legally required or not), I’m not that concerned about the information I’m certain is out there about me.
+Other than making sure government regulations are in place to protect my information, as well as corporate policies that similarly ensure my privacy (whether legally required or not), I’m not that concerned about the information I know is out there about me.

 Unless those companies get hacked or otherwise compromised — and that generally comes back to the people involved.
 I believe the majority of breeches boil down to individual people making individual errors.